-Once the application is referred, the platforms will review the information and offer funding if a suitable match is found.
+Once the application is referred, the platforms will review the information and offer you funding if they find a suitable match.

-Lenders have different appetites to risk, just because one isn’t willing to lend doesn’t mean every lender will have the same approach.
+Lenders have different appetites to risk.
+Just because one isn’t willing to lend doesn’t mean they will all take the same approach.

 Enterprise Finance Guarantee (EFG)

-The Enterprise Finance Guarantee (EFG) facilitates lending to viable, smaller business who have been unable to get finance because they can’t provide the security usually required by lenders.
+The Enterprise Finance Guarantee (EFG) facilitates lending to viable, smaller businesses that can’t get finance because they’re unable to provide the security the lender needs.

 EFG works by guaranteeing 75% of the losses the lender may suffer if the borrower defaults on the facility.

-There are a number of government-backed funds in the UK and they are designed to support smaller businesses in accessing finance.
+There are a number of government-backed funds in the UK, designed to support smaller businesses in accessing finance.

-The national funds or programmes are available to smaller businesses across the country, while the regional funds, as you’d expect, are available to smaller businesses within the relevant regions.
+The national funds or programmes are available to smaller businesses across the country.
+The regional funds, as you’d expect, are available to smaller businesses within the relevant regions.